Growing aromatic plants on the balcony is easy even for those starting from scratch.

 Difficulty: very easy

-How to choose the right pots
+How to choose pots and soil for aromatic plants

 The pot for aromatic plants is often underestimated, but it is one of the most important elements.